 Literary: art education, non-confessional ethics, geography, ancient Greek, history, human sciences, Latin, music, philosophy, physical education.

-Sciences: biology, chemistry, economics, ICT, integrated science, mathematics, physics.
+Sciences: biology, chemistry, economics, ICT, mathematics, physics.

 For more information, contact: